galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >    - See the recommended next steps at the end of this tutorial for Planemo related training.
 >    - The ToolFactory uses planemo to generate test data and to run the test.
 > - Many Unix utilities (sed, awk...) are already available as IUC tools.
->    - They are `generic` in the sense that a script must be supplied at **run time** by the end user.
+>    - They are `generic` in the sense that a script is supplied at **run time** by the tool user.
->    - This can be done using the ToolFactory as the Lisp demonstration shows, but usually a specific script is wrapped as a tool so the user supplies only specific I/O and parameter values for each run
+>    - The Lisp demonstration uses that model, but it may be desirable that one very specific script is "wrapped" as a reproducible tool.
+>        - The user supplies only those I/O and parameter values specified on the ToolFactory form.
+>        - Nothing else can be changed - just like with most Galaxy tools.
->    - Use whichever one suits your users and your needs.
+> - Choose whichever one fits best for the task at hand.
 {: .tip }

 ---